677 - Clay Allison - live

 Called a cabin.
 Like, fuck it is.

 The dentist was scared shitless because it was Clay Allison.
-And as he started working, Clay realized it was the wrong tooth and bolted out of the office and went to find a different dentist.
+And as he started working, Clay realized it was the wrong tooth and bolted it out of the office and went to find a different dentist.

 Well, how do you teach him a lesson?

-How does he learn?
+How has he learned?

 Wow.